learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Built-in surveys are now shown in the student and teacher onsite webapp interfaces.
 Additionally, teachers can see surveys responses for their classes in the teacher onsite webapp interface.
 - Admins can now specify which students and teachers have access to the built-in program surveys with the tags "survey_teacher_filter" and "survey_student_filter".
 These tags will also be used to calculate the number of potential participants when displaying survey results.
 - All survey questions are now bolded (previously some question types were not).
+- Survey result histograms for countable questions now show the entire possible range of answers.
+- The ``top_classes`` page for program surveys works again.
+- Fixed survey dumps in cases where survey names had certain forbidden characters.

 Theme changes
 ~~~~~~~~~~~~~
 - Links on the barebones and bigpictures themes that previously said "Admin Home", now correctly say "Administration Pages" like other themes
 - Fixed the fruit salad header for instances where the program name was very long and overlapped with the login information.
 Also changed styling associated with the login box to make things symmetrical (and removed the text "Hello,").
 - Fixed the colors of the buttons presented when editing a QSD/editable text on the bigpicture theme.
 Button colors will also now properly change when updated in the bigpicture theme settings.
+- Fixed the width of the class edit form and the teacher preview table in the bigpicture theme.

 Minor new features
 ~~~~~~~~~~~~~~~~~~